 - Groundworks ganger Udom-Titus Udom has achieved his NVQ levels 3 and 4.
-Udom joined VGC on ATC Crossrail, and is now a valuable member of our team on HS2 SCS east section, supported by labour manager Jana Romanova.
+Udom joined VGC on ATC Crossrail, and then moved to join our team on HS2 SCS east section, supported by labour manager Jana Romanova.

 - Pardeep Singh is a concrete ganger on HS2 SCS East.
 He has achieved his NVQ level 3 and is working towards level 4.

 - Henok Tsegaye has gained his NVQ level 3 and 4.
 He is a LANTRA marshal on HS2 for client SCS, having started his career with VGC as a plant and vehicle marshal.
 He’s also recently completed Mental Health First Aid (MHFA) England first aid training.